The Guidepost mission

 - We help children do things that are meaningful to them.
 “Practical life” includes supporting infants in the process of their own weaning, helping children learn to love maintaining the cleanliness of their space, scaffolding for older children the organization of their own time and energy, and more.
-With the right materials, environment, and adult perspective, a child can actually practice her natural desire to participate in her human life.
+With the right materials, environment, and adult perspective, a child can extensively practice her natural desire to participate in her human life.

-The work of the child is to create herself: to create her own knowledge and abilities by struggle and practice, to create her own sense of self-worth, to create her own connection to the world and to people within it.
+The work of the child is to create herself: to create her own knowledge and abilities by effort and practice, to create her own sense of self-worth, to create her own connection to the world and to people within it.

-At Guidepost, we fuse our love for the child with an understanding of her work — by offering the child an endless set of choices and tools worthy of her effort.
+At Guidepost, we fuse our love for the child with an understanding of her work — by offering the child an endless set of meaningful choices and tools worthy of her effort.